CathalMullan/spark_tensorflow_pipeline/docs/project_description_and_work_plan.md

 Attempt to emulate GMail viewing capabilities, but worth noting this will only be used to view mail, will not be a fully fledged email client.
+Recommend similar mail to the one currently open thanks to topics?

 #### Acceptance Criteria
 TBD